Dereje2525/Web-App-DevOps-Project/README.md

 # Create Terraform Project  and Modules

 ## Defining a Network Module

+In this module we will define Azure Networking components using Terraform.

+We will follow the following steps to create a virtual network using Terraform.

+1. We define the configuration of our Virtual Network using the azurerm_virtual_network resource block
+2. We will define the subnets associated with the virtual network using the azurerm_subnet resource block.
+3. we define Network Security Groups (NSGs) using Terraform's azurerm_network_security_group resource block
+4. We will first define a Terraform configuration file (main.tf) that defines a VNet in Azure:

 ### Inpus Variable
 variable "resource_group_name" {
   description = "The name of the created resource group."